formulahendry/vscode-code-runner/README.md

 ```

 ## Change Log
+### 0.2.4
+* Resolve [GitHub issue#20](https://github.com/formulahendry/vscode-code-runner/issues/20): Add config entry to determine whether to use the directory of the file to be executed as the working directory

 ### 0.2.3
 * Resolve [GitHub issue#18](https://github.com/formulahendry/vscode-code-runner/issues/18): Fix output highlight when execution time is greater than 10 seconds